 When you get a headache, the blood vessels in your brain dilate, or become wider.
 Caffeine causes blood vessels to constrict, which may explain why it can help relieve headache pain.

-"It's also a mild analgesic, or painkiller, and it has the ability to increase the availability of other analgesics that it's combined with," says Robert Shapiro, a headache expert at the University of Vermont College of Medicine in Burlington.
+"It's also a mild analgesic or painkiller, and it has the ability to increase the availability of other analgesics that it's combined with," says Robert Shapiro, a headache expert at the University of Vermont College of Medicine in Burlington.
 That's why caffeine is included in prescription headache medications, such as Florinal, and over-the-counter ones like Anacin and Excedrin.

 A Nurses Health Study, published in the Annals of International Medicine, found women who drink two to three cups of coffee a day have a 25% lower risk of heart disease and an 18% lower risk of developing diseases other than cancer than non-coffee drinkers.
-These health benefits may be linked to the anti-inflammatory properties in coffee as well as its rich supply of antioxidants.
+These health benefits may be linked to the anti-inflammatory properties of coffee as well as its rich supply of antioxidants.

-In a meta-analysis that pooled 10 studies that tracked more than 400,000 men and women for three years to 44 years, those who drank coffee every day - whether regular or decaf -- were no more likely to suffer from heart disease than non-coffee drinkers.(Nutr.
+In a meta-analysis that pooled 10 studies that tracked more than 400,000 men and women for three years to 44 years, those who drank coffee every day - whether regular or decaf -- were no more likely to suffer from heart disease than non-coffee drinkers.
+(Nutr.
 Metab.
 Cardiovasc.
 Disc.
 17: 209, 2007).

 If caffeine were a threat to the heart, coffee drinkers would have had a higher risk.

 Danish researchers found that women who drank up to three 6 oz cups of coffee daily during the second half of their pregnancy were no more likely to experience pregnancy complications than women who avoided coffee.
-Though much higher levels of caffeine have been associated with premature births and low-birth weight babes, moderate coffee intake was not found to increase risk.
+Though much higher levels of caffeine have been associated with premature births and low-birth-weight babes, moderate coffee intake was not found to increase risk.

 GreenAndHealthy.Info strives to maintain accurate and up-to-date information; however, mistakes do happen.
 If you would like to correct or update any of the information, please send us an e-mail.
 THANK YOU!